aipavilion/aipavilion.github.io/src/content/post/week9.md

 [here](https://redd.it/9ul2bz) by Sunday, 4 November.

-You should either post your own question or comment on the paper, respond to someone elses comment, or respond to one of these
+You should either post your own question or comment on the paper, respond to someone else's comment, or respond to one of these
 questions:

 - The paper considers three connective labor relationships: doctor-patient, teacher-student, and minister-congregant.
 Identify another connective labor relationship and discuss how the ideas in the paper might (or might not) apply to it.